wp-plugins/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.6 =
+* Added a new Content Tpe of 'Media Only', which shows photos / videos without displaying post titles.
+* Added a new Display Type of 'Horizontal List' - this will show posts side by side if the widget has sufficient space.
+Works best with media-only posts.

 = 0.2.5 =
 * Fixed some bad comments in the stylesheet which prevented some styling from